equalitie/Caislean/doc/intro.md

 etc. This should not only save the time needed to system administrator to properly dig into these settings but also give assurance that secure settings are setup by default.

+## Who can use it?

+Setting up and managing systems with these recipes requires good knowledge of GNU/Linux system administration, ease with the command line and knowledge of server security best practices.

+Basic experience and understanding of the components that are going to be installed is also recommended.
+That is, if you choose to use Caisleán to install a mail server then you should know the basics of Postfix and Dovecot, if you intend to do web hosting, knowing the basics of Nginx is recommended, and so on.

+Basic knowledge of Ansible is also necessary, i.e. knowing what the inventory file is and writing a simple playbook file.

 # Preparation